 For more details visit the Information & Privacy Commission NSW website.

-Requests for Food Authority information are managed by the NSW Department of Planning, Industry & Environment.
+Requests for Food Authority information are managed by the Department of Regional NSW.

 Except in the circumstances set out in the Act, you may request access to your personal information held by the department.
 Access can be arranged by contacting: